-A mom who's trying her best to live an amazing life—and helping her family and friends to live their best lives too.
+Nancy is a mom trying her best to live an amazing life—while helping her family and friends to live their best lives too.

 I remember when my kids were infants and I was warned of the "witching hour"—that time late in the afternoon when the wheels fall off the bus, your infant who has behaved perfectly all day is suddenly completely inconsolable, and you have no idea how to soothe your little bundle of joy.

 Enter the school-aged years.
 While all the stuff of babyhood has long been gone from our house, the witching hour remains—it's just called homework hour now!